 We think there are a few simple steps the Labour Party could take to better support victims of domestic and sexual abuse, harassment and discrimination to come forward as well as to make a real shift in the culture of the Party:

-- A comprehensive set of policies on bullying and harassment, sexual harassment, domestic abuse, abuse, assault and sexual assault – including clear protections against victimisation for those reporting incidents, in line with the Equality Act.
+3) A comprehensive set of policies covering bullying and harassment, sexual harassment, domestic abuse, abuse, assault and sexual assault, including clear protections against victimisation for those reporting incidents, in line with the Equality Act.

-- A new section in the Rule Book requiring members not to share confidential information they become aware of as part of a complaints process – with penalties for breach of these rules.
+4) A confidentiality policy which requires members not to share confidential information they become aware of as part of the complaints process.

 5) Mandatory DBS (Disclosure and Barring Service) checks for those seeking selection as candidates, both at a national and a local level.